 #2 Treat freelance as a 9-5

 Freelancing is just as much of a commitment as a 9-5 job.
 The only difference is with freelancing your 9-5 can become 6am-3pm, midnight to 2am, etc. In our Consultant’s experience, she has found that using early morning hours for your most labor, creative, or idea-intensive work is best.
-As tempting as it may be to put work off, our Marketing Consultant advises using the afternoon for following up on emails and making phone calls.
+As tempting as it may be to put work off, she advises using the afternoon for following up on emails and making phone calls.

-Unlike a 9-5, your job as a Freelancer is only done when you say it’s done which can lead to working 12-14 hour days.
+Unlike a 9-5, your job as a freelancer is only done when you say it’s done which can lead to working 12-14 hour days.
 Our Consultant says that because of this you should “always be billing – use travel time to clients as work time… even in the car, you can take phone meetings during your drive, or record drafts of things to write later or ideate campaigns.”
 All of that time is time spent working which can be billed.
 Just as you get paid for working a certain amount of hours at a 9-5, you need to keep track of when you’re working especially if it exceeds the 9-5 you’re used to.

 #3 Avoid distractions